Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

      * Searches are done for words longer than 3 characters
      * Some words are not taken in account because they are too common (like ``the``, ``a``, …)

+- Search in files:

+  * ``attachment = 'minutes'`` matches all artifacts where there is at least one attached file with the filename "Minutes-20180101.docx" or the description "Minutes of last meeting" contains the string ``minutes``
+  * ``attachment != 'minutes'`` matches all artifacts where there isn't any attached files with filename or description containing ``minutes``.
+  * ``attachment = ''`` matches all artifacts without any attached files
+  * ``attachment != ''`` matches all artifacts that have at least one attached file

-Therefore to construct a query you can combine these elements.
+To construct a query you can combine all these elements.

 Query example: